Atmospheric entry: Biconic

 The biconic is a sphere-cone with an additional frustum attached.
 The biconic offers a significantly improved L/D ratio.
 A biconic designed for Mars aerocapture typically has an L/D of approximately 1.0 compared to an L/D of 0.368 for the Apollo-CM.
 The higher L/D makes a biconic shape better suited for transporting people to Mars due to the lower peak deceleration.
 Arguably, the most significant biconic ever flown was the Advanced Maneuverable Reentry Vehicle (AMaRV).
 Four AMaRVs were made by the McDonnell Douglas Corp. and represented a significant leap in RV sophistication.
 Three AMaRVs were launched by Minuteman-1 ICBMs on 20 December 1979, 8 October 1980 and 4 October 1981.
 AMaRV had an entry mass of approximately 470 kg, a nose radius of 2.34 cm, a forward-frustum half-angle of 10.4°, an inter-frustum radius of 14.6 cm, aft-frustum half-angle of 6°, and an axial length of 2.079 meters.
 No accurate diagram or picture of AMaRV has ever appeared in the open literature.
 However, a schematic sketch of an AMaRV-like vehicle along with trajectory plots showing hairpin turns has been published.

 AMaRV's attitude was controlled through a split body flap (also called a split-windward flap) along with two yaw flaps mounted on the vehicle's sides.
 Hydraulic actuation was used for controlling the flaps.
 AMaRV was guided by a fully autonomous navigation system designed for evading anti-ballistic missile (ABM) interception.
 The McDonnell Douglas DC-X (also a biconic) was essentially a scaled-up version of AMaRV.
 AMaRV and the DC-X also served as the basis for an unsuccessful proposal for what eventually became the Lockheed Martin X-33.

 Non-axisymmetric shapes

 Non-axisymmetric shapes have been used for crewed entry vehicles.
 One example is the winged orbit vehicle that uses a delta wing for maneuvering during descent much like a conventional glider.
-This approach has been used by the American Space Shuttle and the Soviet Buran.
+This approach has been used by the American Space Shuttle, the Soviet Buran and the in-development Starship.
 The lifting body is another entry vehicle geometry and was used with the X-23 PRIME (Precision Recovery Including Maneuvering Entry) vehicle.